vickertan/Question101/README.md

 # To Do List

-- [x] Pass userId to 'favoriteBy' field
+- [x] Show love icon on card when current user has it in his/her favorite list

 - [x] Only verified user are allowed to upload questions